jburgy/jburgy.github.io/docs/_posts/2022-05-28-what-is-forth.md

 Think you can do a better job hand-compiling a function than cpython's naïve bytecode compiler?
-Great, express your approach in Forth and it will get converted into bytecodes!  [`types.CodeType`](https://docs.python.org/3/library/types.html#types.CodeType) can construct a new python [function](https://docs.python.org/3/glossary.html#term-function) from the bytecode stream.
+Great, express your approach in Forth and it will get converted into bytecodes!  [`types.CodeType`](https://docs.python.org/3/library/types.html#types.CodeType) can construct a new Python [function](https://docs.python.org/3/glossary.html#term-function) from the bytecode stream.
 Why not invert [dis](https://docs.python.org/3/library/dis.html) instead?
 For one, `dis` is rather verbose and its jump instructions also require exact offsets.
 Look at the [Collatz expression](https://en.wikipedia.org/wiki/Collatz_conjecture#Statement_of_the_problem) for example: